 There should be a customer-specific change manager for each of the customers who can manage non-cloud changes.
 Additionally, there should be a Separate Cloud Service Management Teams who will manage the changes on shared / private cloud services.

-CSP can define the scope for both Cloud change management team and customer specific change management team.
-CSP can choose to delegate the change/process management of private cloud for particular customer to customer specific change management as impact is limited only to that particular customer.
+CSP can define the scope for both Cloud change management team and the customer-specific change management team.
+CSP can choose to delegate the change/process management of private cloud for particular customers to customer-specific change management as the impact is limited only to that particular customer.
 In such cases, most of the time changes are handled in a same way as the traditional changes for that customer.

 The only procedural addition could be getting approvals from the cloud service architect and cloud service manager.
 When we receive the change for shared cloud, we need to confirm which cloud service/services are involved.
 There are some situations where we receive changes for multiple cloud services.